Quick and Easy Ceviche Recipe

 How to Make Ceviche Recipe

-Dice the raw shrimp and fresh fish into 1/2″ cubes.
+Dice the raw shrimp and fresh fish into 1/2″ cubes and place them in a non-reactive bowl.

 Dice all vegetables into small pieces.